Vivy Yusof: Memoir

-In December 2022, Vivy Yusof published her memoir, The First Decade: My Journey from Blogger to Entrepreneur, through Penguin Random House SEA.
+In December 2022, Vivy published her memoir, The First Decade: My Journey from Blogger to Entrepreneur, through Penguin Random House SEA.

 Television

 In 2012, Vivy and Fadzarudin attained first place on Make The Pitch, a reality television show where the duo won RM1 million investment by MyEG Services Bhd, for a 30% stake in the company.
 Vivy later starred in Astro Ria's reality television series, Love, Vivy.

-Love, Vivy revolves around the life of one of Malaysia's leading faces in fashion – juggling her work, keeping on top of their leading online retail empire FashionValet and her scarf brand, dUCk, as well as her family duties as daughter, wife, and mother to four children's; Daniel Azim Shah, Mariam Iman Shah, Sarah Ilham Shah and Idris Ali Shah.
+Love, Vivy follows Malaysian fashion entrepreneur Vivy as she balances her professional and personal life, including her roles at online retail platform FashionValet and her scarf brand dUCk, alongside her responsibilities as a daughter, wife, and mother to her four children, Daniel Azim Shah, Mariam Iman Shah, Sarah Ilham Shah, and Idris Ali Shah.

 On 21 February 2017, the second season of Love, Vivy was aired on Astro Ria.

-2024 Khazanah-FashionValet investment controversy
+Financial misconducts

-In October 2024, Vivy Yusof was involved in a financial controversy following the disclosure that Khazanah Nasional Berhad and Permodalan Nasional Berhad (PNB) had incurred significant losses from their investment in FashionValet, the e-commerce platform she co-founded.
+In October 2024, Vivy was involved in a financial controversy following the disclosure that Khazanah Nasional and Permodalan Nasional Berhad (PNB) had incurred significant losses from their investment in FashionValet, the e-commerce platform she co-founded.
 Khazanah and PNB, which had invested a combined RM47 million in FashionValet in 2018, sold their stakes in 2023 for RM3.1 million, resulting in a loss of RM43.9 million.

-In response to the public criticism following this disclosure, Vivy and her husband, Dato' Fadzarudin Shah Anuar, issued a joint statement accepting responsibility for FashionValet’s financial difficulties.
+In response to the public criticism following this disclosure, Vivy and her husband, Fadzarudin Shah Anuar, issued a joint statement accepting responsibility for FashionValet's financial difficulties.
 They acknowledged that their aggressive expansion strategy, particularly during the COVID-19 pandemic, had placed the company under significant financial strain.
 Vivy further explained that while FashionValet had initially shown promise, the unforeseen challenges of the pandemic severely impacted their ability to maintain operations as planned.

-On 5 December 2024, Vivy Yusof and her husband were charged at the Kuala Lumpur Sessions Court under Section 409 of the Penal Code for alleged criminal breach of trust involving RM8 million, which was purportedly transferred from FashionValet's bank account to 30 Maple Sdn Bhd without the approval of the company’s board of directors.
+On 5 December 2024, Vivy and her husband were charged at the Kuala Lumpur Sessions Court under Section 409 of the Penal Code for alleged criminal breach of trust involving RM8 million, which was purportedly transferred from FashionValet's bank account to 30 Maple Sdn Bhd without the approval of the company’s board of directors.
 The alleged offence took place six years earlier.
 Both pleaded not guilty to the charges, which carry a potential sentence of two to 20 years' imprisonment, whipping, and a fine.
 The case was scheduled for mention on 22 January 2025.
 The Judge set the trial dates for April 13 to 17, May 18 to 22, and June 8 to 12, 2026.